benjlis/eabcc-presentation/slides.md

 Cc:      Ranger
 Subject: Have you seen my picnic basket?
 ```
+* Assumes an email ends where a new email begins
 * If you encounter errors installing pdf2mbox, please check the OS-level dependencies of both the [pdftotext](https://pypi.org/project/pdftotext/) and [python-magic](https://pypi.org/project/python-magic/) packages to ensure you have the required libraries installed, as pdf2mbox utilizes both these packages.

 ---
 # Using it to build a corpus